ashdigitalproducts/gcp-data-ml-ai-solution-architecture/03_Outline_of_Code_Files.md

 - Started from a lightweight Python base image (e.g., `python:3.9-slim`).
 - Copied `requirements.txt` into the image and installed dependencies with `pip install -r requirements.txt`.
 - Copied `train.py` into the working directory.
-- Set the container entrypoint to `python train.py` so Vertex AI Custom Jobs could pass runtime arguments.
+- Set the container entrypoint to Training Model so Vertex AI Custom Jobs could pass runtime arguments.
 - Guaranteed reproducibility and portability of the training environment.

 ---